-PXiSE may be hard to pronounce (It’s ‘Pice’...like ‘Spice’...without the S), but our story is simple: PXiSE was founded by utility engineers who were convinced there was a better way to manage the increasingly complex grid of the 21st century.
-Those same utility engineers still run PXiSE today, working with utilities and developers across America and around the world to make their grids cleaner, more resilient, and more responsive.
+PXiSE may be hard to pronounce (It’s ‘pice’...like ‘spice’...without the s), but our story is simple: PXiSE was founded by utility engineers who were convinced there was a better way to manage the increasingly complex grid of the 21st century.
+Those same utility engineers still drive PXiSE today, working with utilities and developers across America and around the world to make their grids cleaner, more resilient, and more responsive.

 Back in 2015, PXiSE founder Patrick Lee was Vice President of Infrastructure and Technology at Sempra Energy, following a 33-year career as a power engineer working for small and large power companies in California.
-He had a hunch that real-time data, combined with artificial intelligence (AI), could be leveraged to help utilities manage the increasing number of distributed energy resources, such as wind, solar, and batteries, that were coming online every year.
+He had a hunch that real-time data, combined with machine learning, could be leveraged to help utilities manage the increasing number of distributed energy resources, such as wind, solar, and batteries, that were coming online every year.

-They then turned to Raymond de Callafon of the University of California, San Diego, to build a software-based controller that could use AI to make decisions on its own, moving the industry away from the hands-on adjustments required by traditional grid management systems.
+They then turned to Raymond de Callafon of the University of California, San Diego, to build a software-based controller that could use machine learning to enable autonomous control, moving the industry away from the hands-on adjustments required by traditional grid management systems.